 But what’s the point in winning (or losing) if you don’t look good while doing it?
 Knockout City is teeming with customization options: you can create your own flamboyant character and assign an awesome end-game celebration or anger-inducing taunt.
 There’s countless items and emotes to unlock, as has become the norm these days, but Knockout City’s customization options appeared to at least be surprisingly unique.

-One criticism we had with the game early on is the size of the game’s maps and ability to barge the ball off other players.
-You can ram the ball out of another player’s hands or simply knock them off their feet, but we found that matches could quickly descend into an up-close-and-personal brawl fest, which kind of defeats the point of the game.
-Maps also seemed to be a touch too large for our liking – we found ourselves running around with literally no one in sight for significant portions of a match, and it often interrupted the flow of the game.
+One criticism we have with the game is the size of the game’s maps and ability to barge the ball off other players.
+You can ram the ball out of another player’s hands or simply knock them off their feet - but we found that matches could quickly descend into an up-close-and-personal brawl fest, which kind of defeats the point of the game.
+Maps also seemed to be a touch too large for our liking – we found ourselves running around with literally no one in sight for significant portions of a match, and it often interrupted the frenetic flow of the game.

 It’s a knockout